TheoGthr/TheoGthr/README.md

 # [Théo Gauthier - Resume](https://startbootstrap.com/template-overviews/resume/)

 My [resume](https://startbootstrap.com/template-overviews/resume/) website with all my development and cyber security experiences.
-I used startbootstrap template for this website as I am not a good frontend designer :See-No-Evil Monkey:
+I used startbootstrap template for this website as I am not a good frontend designer :see_no_evil:

 ## Copyright and License -